areebaptech/pakistan/README.md

 # pakistan
-Pakistan is a Islamic country
+Pakistan is a Islamic country and beautiful nature.